Pronouns & the Queer Community

 What is a Gender Neutral Pronoun

-A gender neutral or gender inclusive pronoun is pronoun which does not associate a gender with the individual who is being discussed.
+A gender neutral or gender inclusive pronoun is a pronoun which does not associate a gender with the individual who is being discussed.

 What's the difference between Sex & Gender?